Inga-Britt Söderberg

-Inga-Britt Söderberg (2 February 1935 — 15 February 2019) was a Finnish model, and the 1955 Miss Finland and Miss Europe.
+Inga-Britt Söderberg (2 February 1935 – 15 February 2019) was a Finnish model, and the 1955 Miss Finland and Miss Europe.

 In 1956, Söderberg married a Canadian diplomat, Donald D. Cliffe, and two years later the couple moved to Canada, where they had two daughters.

 Prior to her beauty pageant victories, Söderberg had worked as a post office clerk.
 Afterwards she began modelling, which continued until the early 1970s, as well as appearing in at least one film.

-Later still, she switched to sheep farming, running her 400-sheep-farm in Ontario for 30 years from 1971 to 2001.
+Later still, she switched to sheep farming, running her 400-sheep farm in Ontario for 30 years from 1971 to 2001.

 She died in 2019 in a care home in Fredericton, New Brunswick.
+She had been diagnosed with breast cancer just a few days earlier.